jedevc/fyp-report/report.md

 To generate the probabilities for this model, we use the same primitives for extracting Ctags from `libmusl` as the builtin generator.
 Essentially we iterate over each tag, counting the number of times that a $k$-length prefix produces a given character.
-From this, we can produce a weighted list, and so generate the model described above.
+From this, we can produce a weighted list, generating the model described above.

 To optimise picking from the weighted list, instead of storing the individual weight of each possibility, we store the cumulative weight of all possibilities so far.
 This allows us to select randomly from the list using linear search in
-$O(\log n)$ time, instead of the naive linear search which takes $O(n)$.
+$O(\log n)$ time, instead of a naive linear search that takes $O(n)$.

 ## Code generation

-With all blocks and chunks constrained and properly interpreted, and the entire Abstract Syntax Graph rewritten into C-style constructs, we can now generate C code.
+With all blocks and chunks constrained and properly interpreted and the entire Abstract Syntax Graph rewritten into C-style constructs, we can now generate C code.